icecream17/Multi-Premoves-Mouse-Keyboard/README.md

  Creating unlimited multiple premoves compatible with all Lichess styles of playing (keyboard, mouse, touchscreen)

 # Important:
 - To install, download the extension (the extension is in the "Extension" folder) and load as an unpacked extension in any Chromium browser (enable developer mode).
-If you have troubles, google "install unpacked extension chrome".
+This is the link to download this repository: https://github.com/Sentero-esp12/Multi-Premoves-Optimized/archive/master.zip Then watch this video on how to install a developer mode extensions: https://www.youtube.com/watch?v=hIRX1dpfqHc If you still have troubles, google "install unpacked extension chrome" and read a few articles.
 - To access the settings, click the extension's icon (pin it if necessary)
 - The option 'How do you move pieces' (https://lichess.org/account/preferences/game-behavior) should be set to either 'drag' or 'both'.
 Using 'drag' should be more reliable.
 If you use kb only and have any problems with moves, try switching to 'drag' as well.
 - For now it only supports autoqueen (and possibly autoqueen on premoves as well).
 If you promote to something else it might break. https://lichess.org/account/preferences/game-behavior